 So why don’t people remember Logan’s Run? (as validated by this amazing dream sequence clip from the equally amazing flick: Free Enterprise – shameless plug for my post about it)

-OK, it disappeared… so what even is Logan’s Run?
+OK, we get it.
+The movie disappeared… so what even is Logan’s Run?
 Logan’s Run is based on a simple principal: in the pleasure laden world of the Domed City, you can pursue all manner of happy endeavors (sex, drugs, booze, sports, etc.) until your 30th birthday.
-Upon turning 30, a jewel in the palm of your hand will blink red and at that point you are to submit to the fiery ritual of Carrousel in which you can hope to be renewed (rebirth through reincarnation) or added to the greater numbers.
+Upon turning 30, a jewel embedded in the palm of your hand will blink red and at that point you are to submit to the fiery ritual of Carousel in which you can hope to be renewed (rebirth through reincarnation) or added to the greater numbers (meaning simply: you die).
 Most of the citizens of the 23rd century accept this lifestyle and as such there are no citizens that make it past the age of 30.
-On occasion, a citizen will attempt to run away from Carrousel and that’s when the Sandmen (essentially police officers with a license to kill) are dispatched to hunt them down.
-The main plot involves a Sandman, Logan 5, who is given a secret mission to find a potential underground railroad that some citizens are using to run from Carrousel.
+On occasion, a citizen will attempt to run away from Carousel and that’s when the Sandmen (essentially police officers with a license to kill) are dispatched to hunt them down.
+The main plot involves a Sandman, Logan 5, who is given a secret mission to find a potential underground railroad that some citizens are using to run from Carousel.
 In his investigation, Logan 5’s jewel starts to blink red and in a desperate attempt to live long enough to carry out his mission, he enlists the help of Jessica 6, a woman whom he believes can help him to use this underground railroad to escape.
 I won’t give the rest away, but a whole lot more happens and it is a doozy of a rollercoaster.

 So why should you care?

 - Because it is a tremendously entertaining science fiction movie that one numerous awards, including an Academy Award and multiple Saturn awards.